 At West Chadway, Doug and Tom are given a tour by the headmaster.
 The school is "coordinate" but there's a separate girls' wing of classrooms for some reason.
 There's a common student lounge called The Hut.
 Doug looks extremely goofy with a relatively conservative haircut and the prep school's coat-and-tie uniform.

-is taught by a pompous British man in a cardigan.
+As always on Jump Street assignments, their first class of the day is English.
+At West Chadway, the subject is taught by a pompous British man in a cardigan.
 Doug quietly asks Tom what the hell "AP English" means.
 Tom explains the concept of Advanced Placement courses.
 The exchange was later appropriated into the movie version, where one officer asks his partner what "App Chemistry" is.

 Class begins.
 The boys have been assigned to read All the King's Men.
 The teacher starts a discussion of the opening chapter.
 Doug surprisingly answers the teacher's first question correctly.
 Tom interprets the book's imagery of tires slipping onto the shoulder of the road as a lesson to not drive long-distance without resting.
 He is roundly mocked by the other boys, who begin chanting: "State College!"
 Apparently at West Chadway, that's a terrible insult.
 A weasel-like blond boy, Crowe, counters with an interpretation that satisfies the teacher.